Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Sandy Beach recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Sandy Beach averaged approximately 7 new dwelling approvals annually over the past five financial years, totalling an estimated 39 homes.
-As of FY26, 7 approvals have been recorded.
-Between FY21 and FY25, an average of 6.3 people moved to the area per dwelling built, indicating demand outpaces supply, which can put upward pressure on prices and increase competition among buyers.
-New homes are being constructed at an average value of $695,000, suggesting developers target the premium market segment with higher-end properties.
+AreaSearch analysis of ABS building approval numbers shows Sandy Beach averaged around 7 new dwelling approvals annually over the past five financial years, totalling an estimated 39 homes.
+As of FY-26, 8 approvals have been recorded.
+Between FY-21 and FY-25, an average of 6.2 people moved to the area for each dwelling built, indicating demand outpacing supply which can put upward pressure on prices.
+New homes are being built at an average value of $695,000, targeting the premium market segment with higher-end properties.

-This financial year has seen $10.3 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to Rest of NSW, Sandy Beach shows approximately 64% of construction activity per person and ranks among the 33rd percentile nationally, suggesting limited buyer choices and supporting demand for existing homes.
-New building activity consists of 89.0% detached dwellings and 11.0% attached dwellings, maintaining the area's traditional low density character focused on family homes.
-The estimated population per dwelling approval is 501 people, reflecting a quiet, low activity development environment.
+In FY-26, there have been $10.3 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to Rest of NSW, Sandy Beach shows approximately 65% of construction activity per person and places among the 33rd percentile nationally, suggesting limited choices for buyers and supporting demand for existing homes.
+This activity is under the national average, indicating the area's established nature and potential planning limitations.
+New building activity comprises 80.0% detached dwellings and 20.0% attached dwellings, maintaining Sandy Beach's traditional low density character focused on family homes.
+This shows a considerable change from the current housing mix of 98.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands.

 Frequently Asked Questions - Development